Raijeee/ShuttleTrack/README.md

         result = self.cursor.execute(f"select * from USERS where username='{username}';")
         return result.fetchone()
 ```
-### Fig. 12: Code that query’s users in the database
+### Fig. 12: Code that queries users in the database
 I first created a function where the inputted string on the GUI connects with the python code and compares it with the existing database in order to give out a boolean value.
 This uses the sqlite3 tools in order to query the existence of the inputted users and the database will be able to give out a boolean statement for the python code to utilize.

 ```.py